-- 9.6.44 The Site lies within the administrative areas of RCBC (the PCC, together with the connection corridors for the electrical grid connection, water abstraction and discharge and the onshore element of the CO2 Export Pipeline) and STBC (connections to the NGG and a CO2 Gathering Network). - 9.6.45 The local development plans for these areas, which EN-1 confirms may be 'important and relevant' in the determination of a DCO application, currently comprise the following documents: - Redcar & Cleveland Local Plan adopted 2018 (RCBC, 2018); and - Stockton on Tees Borough Council Local Development Plan (adopted 2019) (STBC, 2019). - 9.6.46 The Redcar and Cleveland Local Plan sets out the vision and overall development strategy for the Council's area and how it will be achieved for the period until 2032.
-Specific policies are highlighted in Table 9A-12.
+- 9.6.64 The Site lies within the administrative areas of RCBC (the PCC Site, together with the connection corridors for the electrical grid connection, water supply and discharge and the onshore element of the CO2 Export Pipeline) and STBC (connections to the NGG and a CO2 Gathering Network). - 9.6.65 The local development plans for these areas, which EN-1 confirms may be 'important and relevant' in the determination of a DCO application, currently comprise the following documents: - Redcar & Cleveland Local Plan adopted 2018 (RCBC, 2018); and - Stockton on Tees Borough Council Local Development Plan (adopted 2019) (STBC, 2019). - 9.6.66 The Redcar and Cleveland Local Plan sets out the vision and overall development strategy for the Council's area and how it will be achieved for the period until 2032.
+Specific policies are highlighted in Table 9A-13.

-Table 9A-11: Relevant RCBC Local Planning Policies
+Table 9A-13: Relevant RCBC Local Planning Policies

+Document Policy/Guidance

-Document Policy/Guidance Redcar & Cleveland Local 1 Plan Policy SD1 - Sustainable Development When considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the NPPF.
-Policy SD2 - Locational Policy Development will be directed to the most sustainable locations in the borough.
+Redcar & Cleveland Local Plan Policy SD1 - Sustainable Development When considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the NPPF.

+Policy SD2 - Locational Policy

+Development will be directed to the most sustainable locations in the borough.
 The majority of development will be focused in the urban and coastal areas.
-The location of new development will avoid areas at risk of flooding in line with the requirements set our in PPG25.
+The location of new development will avoid areas at risk of flooding in line with the requirements set out in PPG25.
 (NB.
 PPS 25 as referenced in objective 1 is now superseded as discussed in Section 15.2).

-Policy SD4 - General Development Principles In assessing the suitability of a site or location, development will be permitted where it; f. will not increase flood risk either on site or downstream of the development; and I. be sustainable in design and construction, incorporating best practice in resource management, energy efficiency and climate change adaptation; Policy SD7 - Flood and Water Management Flood risk will be taken into account at all stages in the planning process to avoid inappropriate development in areas at current o future risk.
-Development in areas at risk of flooding, as identified by the EA flood risk maps, will only be granted where all the following criteria are met: a) the proposal meets the sequential and exception tests (where required) in relation to the NPPF; b) a site-specific flood risk assessment demonstrates that the development will be safe, including the access and egress, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall; and c) new site drainage systems are well designed, taking account of events that exceed normal design standard (e.g. consideration of flood flow routing and utilising temporary storage areas).
-All development proposals will be expected to be designed to mitigate and adapt to climate change, taking account of flood risk by; d) ensuring opportunities to contribute to the mitigation of ensuring opportunities to contribute to the mitigation of flooding elsewhere are taken; e) prioritising the use of sustainable drainage systems (SuDS) f) ensuring the full separation of foul and surface water flows; and ensuring development is in accordance with the Redcar and Cleveland SFRA.
-A site-specific flood risk assessment will be required to be carried out to demonstrate that the development is not at risk from flooding and that it does not increase flood risk downstream in the following circumstances: h) proposals of 1 ha in size or greater in Flood Zone 1; or
+Policy SD4 - General Development Principles

+In assessing the suitability of a site or location, development will be permitted where it;

+f. will not increase flood risk either on site or downstream of the development; and

+I. be sustainable in design and construction, incorporating best practice in resource management, energy efficiency and climate change adaptation.

+Policy SD7 - Flood and Water Management

+Flood risk will be taken into account at all stages in the planning process to avoid inappropriate development in areas at current or future risk.
+Development in areas at risk of flooding, as identified by the EA flood risk maps, will only be granted where all the following criteria are met:

+- a) the proposal meets the sequential and exception tests (where required) in relation to the NPPF; - a site-specific flood risk assessment demonstrates that the development will be safe, including the access and egress, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall; and - c) new site drainage systems are well designed, taking account of events that exceed normal design standard (e.g. consideration of flood flow routing and utilising temporary storage areas).

+All development proposals will be expected to be designed to mitigate and adapt to climate change, taking account of flood risk by:

+- d) ensuring opportunities to contribute to the mitigation of flooding elsewhere are taken; - e) prioritising the use of sustainable drainage systems (SuDS) - f) ensuring the full separation of foul and surface water flows; and - g) ensuring development is in accordance with the Redcar and Cleveland SFRA.

+A site-specific flood risk assessment will be required to be carried out to demonstrate that the development is not at risk from flooding and that it does not increase flood risk downstream in the following circumstances: